 The capacitor connected to pin 1 must be selected with regard to the frequency

-tolerance, to the thermal stability and to the capacitor's ageing.
+tolerance, to the the

 The width of the output pulse, to be chosen according to the needs of the output